-The Associate degrees offered are: Associate of Science Associate of Science in Education
+The Associate degrees offered are:

+Associate of Science Associate of Science in Education

 The Associate of Science degree is designed for the student who desires a concentrated program (usually technical in nature) in preparation for employment in business, industry, or government.
-The degree is available with majors in agri-business, computer science, drafting and design, electronic engineering, executive secretary, industrial electronic engineering, law enforcement, legal secretary, medical secretary, management, nursing education, professional pilot training, and radio, TV.
+The degree is available with majors in agribusiness, computer science, drafting and design, electronic engineering, executive secretary, industrial electronic engineering, law enforcement patrolman's aide (new careers), management, nursing, social work (new careers), professional pilot training, and radio-TV.